ChrisEssery/group-project/Portfolio/UX_Design.md

 Sally's expectations are as follows:

-   * She doesn't want the games to be too difficult for her.
-   * She wants to be able to see her opponent while she plays the games.
-   * The layout of the website will be easy to navigate.
+   *"I don't want the games to be too difficult for her, and I want to be able to see her opponent while I play the games.
+It's also really important that the layout of the website will be easy to navigate."*

 ### Special Requirements